 This year’s report named Jackson, MS, as the #1 Spring Allergy Capital, based primarily on higher than average pollen and higher than average medication usage.
 The top 5 cities for 2015 are:

 5. Knoxville, TN

-Click here to view a complete list of the 100 most challenging cities to live in with allergies this fall.
+Click here to view a complete list of the 100 most challenging cities to live in with allergies this spring.

 The Allergy Capitals can help guide a pollen sufferer to local, geographical areas that may provoke and worsen their seasonal symptoms, which impacts their quality of life.
 Immediate personalized treatments can include prescription medication combinations, mono-therapies, or long-term treatments.

 AAFA’s Spring Allergy Capitals report is an independent research project of AAFA and is sponsored by DYMISTA® (azelastine hydrochloride and fluticasone propionate) Nasal Spray distributed by Meda Pharmaceuticals.Call 1-800-7-ASTHMA to discuss the report in detail or to speak with a member of AAFA's External Affairs Department.